-As summer temperatures drop and autumn starts approaching fiery fall colors adorn the mountainous backdrop of Gardiner, Montana, the North Entrance to Yellowstone National Park, and the surrounding area.
+As summer temperatures drop and autumn starts approaching fiery fall colors adorn the mountainous backdrop of Gardiner, Montana, the North Entrance to Yellowstone National Park.
 Yellows splash green hillsides and reds decorate roadways creating a dramatic canvass of color pleasing to drivers, hikers, and photographers.
 Be it a short-but-sweet excursion or an all-day adventure, autumn offers scenery and fun for every visitor.
-Wake up early and grab a breakfast burrito from the Grizzly Grille, a breakfast sandwich from the Tumbleweed Bookstore and Café, or a savory muffin or scone and coffee from the Wonderland Café and Lodge; and head into the wilds of Greater Yellowstone to see what this special season has to offer!
+Come stay in one of Gardiner’s local motels or lodges (an up-to-date directory can be found here); wake up early and grab breakfast from one of Gardiner’s restaurants—most of which remain open and eager for business after the flood—and head into the wilds outside Yellowstone to see what this special season has to offer!

 If you find you have trouble capturing the colors of fall on camera on your own consider looking into the professional landscape and wildlife portraits for sale at Yellowstone Wild – The Gallery in downtown Gardiner or booking a trip with a local guide specializing in photography.